wso2/docker-open-banking/docker-compose/obam-with-obiam-uk/README.md

    >> If you dont wish use locally built docker images, please ignore 4th step.

-5. If you wish to use WSO2 Open Banking Accelerator docker images which are based on different base product versions. please follow the steps below.
+5. If you wish to use WSO2 Open Banking UK Toolkit docker images which are based on different base product versions. please follow the steps below.
    > 1. Change the base product versions of `image` name in the `docker-compose.yml`.
    > 2. Go to `volume` mount section of the mysql service in `docker-compose.yml`.
    > 3. Change the sql script according to yor base product versions.
 You can find recspective sql script according to your base product versions from [here](../mysql/scripts/).